 - Groundhog Weather School

 Learning about groundhogs can be a lot of fun!
-I have found some informative short videos about these furry creatures that my students enjoy watching.
-They are attached to QR codes, so my students just scan and watch.
+We love to watch short, informative videos about these furry creatures.
+These videos are attached to QR codes, so my students just scan and watch.
 Check them out here.

 Another fun thing about this day is learning about shadows.
-One of the articles in this In the News pack is all about shadows.
+My students love magazine-type articles to read about various topics.
+One of the articles in these monthly In the News packs is all about shadows.
 My students love these!

-Don’t forget to pick up my Groundhog’s Day Freebie.
-It is an open game board, meaning you can make it fit to your needs.
+Don’t forget to pick up this Groundhog’s Day Freebie called Not the Shadow!.
+It is an open game board, meaning you can make it fit your needs.
 Click below to grab your copy.

 What’s your prediction?
 Will Punxsutawney Phil see his shadow or not?